 Capacity is a slippery slope.
 If a spouse or parent is declining mentally but still has the capacity to make decisions, this is one indication that quick but careful decisions need to be made.
 While there are planning options even after a person has lost capacity, much better planning options exist when the planning process is initiated sooner as opposed to later.

 Even if your parent(s) have full capacity but they are declining physically, this can take a HUGE toll on the caregiver whether it’s you, the other parent, or both.
 We help you come up with a plan to not only have your legal affairs in order, but also choose the right care, with the right people, in the right location to avoid caregiver burnout and potential massive loss of assets.

 If your parent is declining, time is of the essence.
-Whether they need to establish a plan of care, have an existing estate plan reviewed or to have a plan prepared from scratch, contact our office to set a time for a no-cost strategy session to get their plan in place while they have the ability to participate in the planning process.
+Whether they need to establish a plan of care, have an existing estate plan reviewed or to have a plan prepared from scratch, contact our office to set a time for a strategy session to get their plan in place while they have the ability to participate in the planning process.